 Picture this: It has been a long day and you are really looking forward to bedtime so you can just sit and relax.
-You tuck your toddler in, kiss him goodnight, then walk out of his bedroom.
+You tuck your child in, kiss him goodnight, then walk out of his bedroom.
 Next, you pour a glass of wine, grab some popcorn and hit play on your Netflix show.
 This time is so well-deserved and needed!

 Seven minutes later, there is an adorable face standing in the living room making an extra request.
 You calmly walk him back, kiss him goodnight (again), then resume your position on the couch.

 Repeat this process 16 more times and the face is not looking quite as adorable as your patience is weaning.
 The “me time” you were so looking forward to is precious and important in order to recharge and regroup.
 When children are coming out of their bedroom constantly at bedtime, it’s normal for most parents to become more frustrated with each visit.
 Naturally, cortisol levels rise, making it more difficult to fall asleep, and the cycle repeats.

 I want to share some tips to get your toddler falling asleep instead of planning ways to leave their bedroom, and for you to get that much needed time for yourself at the end of the day.

 Often times, we take for granted that our little ones know what we expect of them, but it’s important to really communicate our expectations.
 This begins with the bedtime routine.
 Allow the bedtime routine to be very clear to your child, so he knows each predictable step, all the way up to being kissed goodnight and “I love you.
 I will see you in the morning.”
 If this is an area that needs improvement in your house, I would suggest hanging up a Bedtime Routine Chart in view of your child, listing each step, with a picture alongside.
 This way, if he makes an extra request, refer to the chart, and share that all the steps have been completed.